CNA-Tech/Apps-on-PKS/contour-ingress/README.md

 ## Install Contour

-Follow the steps below to run Contour on k8s, side by side NSX-T. Contour will be exposed outside using virtual servers on NSX-T but Contour will be performing the ingress functionality.
+Follow the steps below to run Contour on k8s, side by side NSX-T. Contour will use NSX-T LB's virtual server to expose Contour as a service type LoadBalancer.
+Contour will be performing the ingress functionality.
 NSX-T will be acting as a L4 LB and will just be forwarding all the traffic to Contour.

 ### Step 1: Create the Contour Deployment and the Service